gmoreno90/PVUFarmNotification/README.md

 ### How its works?
 - Download the last release zip file.
-- Extract on any folder tha tyou want.
+- Extract on any folder that you want.
 - Modify the file appsettings.json using the following steps
 - Double click BotPVU.exe file